JonathanHackerCG/Jen-Scripts/Documentation/1. JenGrids/1.3. Properties/jen_grid_height.md

-This function returns the height of a JenGrid.
+This function returns the height of a JenGrid in cells.

 **Syntax**
 ```js